alabid/spamcop/README.md

 spamcop
 =======

-Spam filter based on Bayesian and
+Spam filter based on Naive Bayes Classifier and a Neural Network Classifier